bbqsrc/cargo-ndk/README.md

 # cargo-ndk - Build Rust code for Android

-This cargo extension handles all the environment configuration needed for successfully building libraries for Android from a Rust codebase.
+This cargo extension handles all the environment configuration needed for successfully building libraries for Android from a Rust codebase, with support for generating the correct `jniLibs` directory structure.

 ## Installing